Progress Report

 2. Outcome so far

-• ② [Process-driven approach] We found that the meso-scale water vapor anomalies solely drive rapid intensification of a tropical cyclone (Fig.2).
-We are now exploring how to effectively use this novel physical understanding to control severe weather events.
+- ② [Process-driven approach] We found that the meso-scale water vapor anomalies solely drive rapid intensification of a tropical cyclone (Fig.2).
+We are now exploring how to effectively use this novel physical understanding to suggest specific and feasible interventions for controlling severe weather events.

 3. Future plans